davidemaser/Fast-Template/README.md

 The content must contain your analytics or GTM ID
 #### stylize
 ><b>{stylize}{~stylize}</b>

+The stylize object allows you to create stylized html elements using a simple, semantic format.

+The first line of the stylize object, defines style attributes.
+All lines below define the content of the stylized element.

+``{stylize}make paragraph background black color white size 22px font-family Verdana
+      this is the content of the above item (in this case a div){`stylize}``

+The first word of the stylize expression must be an accepted instruction (i.e. make,convert)
 #### trim
 ><b>{trim:length,direction}{ellipsis}{~trim}</b>

+The trim object trims a string to a specified length.
+The trim object accepts a parameter to define whether the string is to be trimmed from the start of from the end (i.e. ``{trim:20,start}``)

+The trim object can also inject an ellipsis to the beginning or end of the trimmed string.
+To do so, add an ellipsis object (i.e. ``{trim:20,start}{ellipsis}string{~trim}`` )
 #### links
 ><b>{links:option}{~links}</b>

+The links object creates a multi-level link map that can be used to generate a site map.
+Links can be grouped into a hierarchical view.

+The link option can be order (displays in the order they are written) or random.

+Line breaks split links into groups.
+To group multiple links together, use a greater then symbol ( > ) to separate them (i.e ``this is the text,thelink.com > this is the text,thelink.com > this is the text,thelink.com``)
 #### filter
 ><b>{filter:option}{rules:string}{~filter}</b>